Home

 Artist Statement

-Every composition begins with a plan of where to place shapes, values, and colors.
-But, it truly comes to life only when the brush, loaded with paint, hits the watery surface of the paper.
-Then, the pigment floats in the water and settles where it wills—creating the beautiful granulation that is unique to this medium.
-Unlike oils and acrylics, which can be controlled and painted over multiple times, watercolor cannot and has a mind of its own.
-So, an aspiring painter can either accept the lack of control and enjoy the journey, or call it “too hard” and decide to give up.
-Everyday, I choose to accept and enjoy.”
+Every composition begins with a plan.
+But, it comes to life only when the loaded brush hits and mixes with the water on the paper’s surface.
+The pigment floats in the water and eventually settles where it wills, creating the beautiful granulation that is unique to this medium.
+Unlike oil and acrylic, which can be controlled and painted over multiple times, watercolor is transparent and has a mind of its own.
+So, an aspiring painter can either embrace the uncertainty and enjoy the journey, or call it “too hard” and decide to give up.
+I choose to embrace and enjoy.

 Bio